ropensci/nomisr/cran-comments.md

 ## Release summary

-This is an resubmission of the `nomisr` package, version number 0.4.4.
-It removes the use of the deprecated `tibble::as.tibble` function.
+This is an resubmission of the `nomisr` package, version number 0.4.5.
+It features improved error messages and makes output less verbose when reading CSV files.
-It also includes a second vignette showing a detailed package use case.

 ## Test environments
-* local macOS install, R 4.0.3
+* local macOS install, R 4.1.1
 * win-builder (devel and release)
 * Windows Server 2019, release (on GitHub Actions)
 * macOS Catalina 10.15, release (on GitHub Actions)